TsingZ0/AP2O/README.md

 ## Introduction

-This is the official implementation of our paper [*AP2O-Coder: Human-Inspired Progressive Optimization to Fix LLM Code Errors*](https://arxiv.org/abs/2510.02393).
+This is the official implementation of our paper [*AP2O-Coder: Adaptively Progressive Preference Optimization for Reducing Compilation and Runtime Errors in LLM-Generated Code*](https://arxiv.org/abs/2510.02393).
 Accepted by AAAI'26.

 ![](./figs/apo.png)
 Adaptive Progressive Preference Optimization